-Magnolia Park (1461 Magnolia Blvd.
-W.) sits on the bluff and it has great views of the Puget Sound.
+Magnolia Park sits on the bluff and it has great views of the Puget Sound.
 The views are probably better in the fall and winter when the trees are bare, but that’s not when the park is at its best.
-With several barbecue grills and picnic tables, Magnolia Park shines in the spring and summer.
+With several barbecue grills and picnic tables, the park shines in the spring and summer.

 Tove and I originally planned on barbecuing at Golden Gardens Park in Ballard, but the beachfront park was packed with people.
 With no room to grill, we hopped on Google and searched for other parks with public barbecues.
 Magnolia Park was on the short list, so we decided to check it out.
 Unlike the ridiculously packed Golden Gardens, Magnolia Park was practically empty.
 For a few minutes (several different times), we were the only folks in the park.

 On top of grills and picnic tables, the 12-acre Magnolia Park also features a play area and tennis courts.
 We saw several people walking their dogs through the park, and a couple of kids throwing around a Frisbee.
 Otherwise, the park was full of peace and quiet when we were there.
 You could even hear the waves rolling up to the beach below.